karmaniket/Academic-Predictor/README.md

 > - Enter your total years spent in kindergarten (default 5)  <br>
 > - Select your higher education, master's or bachelor's <br>

-## 📦 Setup
+## ⚡ Setup

 ### Clone the repository

     git clone https://github.com/karmaniket/Academic-Predictor.git
     cd Academic-Predictor

-## ⚡ Deployment on Cloudflare
+### Deploy

 - Push your code to GitHub repository.
-- Create a new page under Worker & Pages.
+- Create a new page under Worker & Pages on `Cloudflare`.
-- Connect your repository and deploy
+- Connect your repository and deploy.